IgniteUI/igniteui-xplat-docs/doc/en/components/charts/features/chart-performance.md

 In the same way as Markers, axis labels are also expensive because they use templates and bindings, and may have their data context changed often.
 If labels are not used, they should be hidden or their interval should be increased to decrease number of axis labels.

-This code snippet shows how to hide axis labels in the $PlatformShort$ charts.
+This code snippet shows how to hide axis labels in the $Platform$ charts.

 ```razor
 <CategoryChart